Close

 Myth: Lemon juice kills fleas on contact.

 Fact: Citric acid in lemon juice can act as a natural flea deterrent when adequately diluted, but it can also be dangerous to cats.
-Do not use lemon-based products on cats.
 Monitor your dog’s skin even after diluting lemon juice with water.

 Efficacy of Natural Flea Repellents